-Equus Magazine reports that a horse’s health declines quickly when their teeth are bad.
+Equus Magazine reports that a horse’s health declines quickly when its teeth are bad.
 Bad teeth lead to abscesses and chronic pain that make it difficult for your horse to eat.
 These problems reduce the number of calories and nutrients the horse gets every day and reduces their lifespan.

 Feed Your Horse Frequent, Small Amounts of Healthy Food

-Because horses by nature are grazers, it’s essential to feed your horse a frequent, small amounts of food.
+Because horses by nature are grazers, it’s essential to feed your horse frequent, small amounts of food.
 Allow your horse to forage on pasture grass or long-stem hay like alfalfa.
 This will help extend the life of your horse.

 Unless your horse is pregnant or nursing, you’ll want to keep a strict healthy diet and avoid feeding your horse treats such as: